Back to text menu | Back to clickable plan

 Virtually in the centre of the Forum, to the south of the Decumanus Maximus, are the remains of a brick circular structure (outside diameter 4.50 m.).
 It may have been built during the reign of Trajan (98-117 AD), or a bit earlier.
 A marble cornice runs around the lower part of the outer wall.
 Marble slabs were probably fastened in holes in the top of the cornice.
 Inside are six rectangular niches.
 The northern one (nr.
 1) is a blocked entrance.
 On the floor is a white mosaic.

-In 1994 the present author noted that remains of hydraulic mortar (opus signinum) can be seen in the corner between the mosaic floor and the wall.
+In 1984 the present author noted that remains of hydraulic mortar (opus signinum) can be seen in the corner between the mosaic floor and the wall.
 One of the niches has a hole in the back, below a relieving arch (niche 3, which is directly above an old well).
 The bottom of this niche slopes downwards towards the floor of the structure, starting a little below the present level of the Forum.
 It was most likely meant for the supply of water.
-Furthermore, between 1994 and 1996 German archaeologists checked whether the curved inscriptions would fit the outer wall.
+Furthermore, somewhat later German archaeologists checked whether the curved inscriptions would fit the outer wall.
 This was not the case (oral communication, 1996).
 So the structure seems to have been a nymphaeum after all.

 Some reflections on the circular structure

 Originally the nyphaeum must have contained four statues, one (in niche nr.
 2) opposite a row of three (in niches 4-6).
 In a fountain-house we may expect statues of nymphs, goddesses related to lakes, rivers and wells.
 Several inscriptions document the cult of the nymphs in Ostia, and various representations of the sea-nymph Leukothea (appropriate in a harbour city) have been found, for example in the House of the Triclinia (I,XII,1), to the south-east of the Forum.
-In the nearby House of the Lararium (I,IX,3) a marble well-head was found, probably re-used.
-It was made for some new well in 197 AD, "after an admonition by Ceres and the nymphs".
+In the nearby House of the Lararium (I,IX,3) a well with a marble well-head were found.
+The well-head was made in 197 AD, "after an admonition by Ceres and the nymphs".
 It is possible that the circular structure hosted a statue of Ceres, opposite three statues of nymphs, and that the well and well-head were originally on the Forum, inspired by the circular structure.

 There are a few anomalies in the structure.
 One would expect the single niche (nr.
 2) and the central one of the row of three niches to be on the axes of the Decumanus and Cardo (the axes also of the Forum), but these two niches are placed diagonally toward these axes.
 The present niche nr.
 1 was an entrance.
 Niche nr.
 3 causes a curious asymmetry.
 In the structure the normal length of wall + niche + wall is 0.65 + 0.88 + 0.65 = c.
 2.20.
 For niche 3 the figures are 0.54 + 0.57 + 1.09 = c.
 2.20.
 Why wasn't this 2.20 divided into the "normal" sections?